lgbt-foundation/whitepaper/whitepaper.md

 LGBT Impact is a powerful funding mechanism for causes of importance to the LGBT Community in their quest to achieve equal rights and acceptance.

-> **LGBT Impact is the inherent and powerful funding mechanism for causes of imporance for the LGBT Community in their quest to achieve equal rights and acceptance.**
+> **LGBT Impact is the inherent and powerful funding mechanism for causes of imporance for the LGBT community in their quest to achieve equal rights and acceptance.**

-The LGBT Token is designed to generate significant funds for LGBT Impact by including an inherent annualized token creation of 1% of the token supply.
-Depending on the exchange rate, which is directly driven by the extend the token gains acceptance economically, the effective funding power can reach US$10,000,000 or more in annuities, making it the largest dedicated LGBT Fund in the world.
+The LGBT Foundation proposes to have an annualized Token reserve specifically reserved for LGBT Impact.
+Given the proposed regularity and size of LGBT Tokens reserved for LGBT Impact, we believe that it has the potential to be the largest dedicated LGBT social responsibility program in the world.
+We propose to include a fixed 1% annual inflation annualized token creation to support the LGBT Impact program.

-These funds can be directly allocated as financial assistance anywhere in the world or to support political activism, as well as to provide logistical and operational support.
+These LGBT Tokens can be directly allocated as financial assistance anywhere in the world or to support political activism, as well as to provide logistical and operational support.

-The fund will be governed by the community.
-In future, a vote among token owners will determine the broad allocation of funds to different causes and regions.
-Specific projects can be proposed by members with LGBT Identity, and will be approved and administered by the LGBT Impact team at the LGBT Foundation.
+LGBT Impact will seek input from the community in determining its projects.
+In the future, it is anticipated a vote among token holders will determine the broad allocation of LGBT Impact Tokens to different causes and regions.
+Specific projects can be proposed by members with LGBT identity, and will be approved and administered by the LGBT Impact team at the LGBT Foundation.
 All grants and transactions are publicly visible in the blockchain, so that abuse can be reduced through utmost transparency, without putting the recipients or donors into danger by disclosing their actual identity.

-Furthermore, it is envisioned to allow matching donations of members with LGBT Identity, injecting a further level of grassroot governance and direction into LGBT Impact’s efforts.
-Also, LGBT Impact will solicit funding from major non-profit organizations to match its grants, or to pledge to burn Tokens in exchange for its community supervised efforts to help LGBT causes, large and small, anywhere around the globe.
-In both cases, the fire power of the LGBT Impact fund can be amplified beyond its inherent funding power, while utilizing the community to allocate, supervise, and govern the funds.
+Furthermore, in the future, subject to all regulatory approvals, it is envisioned that LGBT Impact will allow donations to be matched to specific projects or members with LGBT identity, injecting a further level of grassroot governance and direction into LGBT Impact's efforts.
+Also, LGBT Impact proposes to explore funding from major non-profit organizations to match its grants, or to pledge to burn Tokens in exchange for its community supervised efforts to help LGBT causes, large and small, anywhere around the globe.
+In both cases, the fire power of LGBT Impact can be amplified beyond its inherent funding power, while utilizing the community to allocate, supervise, and govern the funds.

 #### Example LGBT Impact: Chechnya